Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

 Exercises

 1. Warm-up.
 Write is_open(host, port) using connect_ex and a 2-second timeout.
-Test it against a port you know is open and one you know is closed.
+Test it against a known-open port and a known-closed one.

 2. Range scan.
 Scan ports 20–25 on a host and print only the open ones.